encode/apistar/docs/api-guide/type-system.md

 ## Including additional validation

-If you have validation rules that cannot be expressed with the default types, you can include these by writing a `validation(self, value)` method on the class.
+If you have validation rules that cannot be expressed with the default types, you can include these by writing a `validate(self, value)` method on the class.

 This method should return the validated data, or raise a `ValidationError`.